muxinc/media-chrome/docs/src/pages/en/responsive-controls.md

 One thing you'll quickly notice is that Media Chrome is not responsive out of the box.
 This is by design, there are way too many permutations possible to provide one configuration for a responsive media player.
-However media themes will be introduced soon that can provide responsive behavior by default.

 There are different techniques available to make your Media Chrome controls responsive.
 We'll show you a future facing method using